Azam FC draw at Tanzania Prisons, Yanga SC floor Lipuli to finish second | Goal.com

 It was a result which worked in favour of Yanga SC who defeated Lipuli FC by a solitary goal to finish second on the table.

 The 27-time champions needed a 39th-minute strike by David Moling to defeat the Shinyanga-based side.
-The team broke from their half and the Congolese were fed on the right.
+The Jangwani based side broke from their half and the Congolese was fed on the right.

-He managed to hold his marker before shooting past the goalkeeper to take their tally of the season to 72 from 38 matches played, two points more than Azam.
+He managed to hold his marker before shooting past the goalkeeper to take team's tally of the season to 72 points from 38 matches played, two more than Azam.

 Champions Simba SC needed a John Bocco brace to defeat their hosts Polisi Tanzania 2-1 to complete the season on 88 points.